MarsMatthew/SkylineProgramming4/README.md

 Members: Matthew Sorensen, Stuart Jensen, Jasper Mowdood, Milena Zeltser

-## LiftOff Simulator
+## 2D Minecraft / Terraria clone

 image

 ## Project description

-Graphics based game where the user can test rockets for missions.
+Graphics based game where the user can interect with a 2d world using tools to gather resources from the world.